 More than 70 years ago, an American Petroleum Institute study warned that there is no “safe” level of occupational benzene exposure.
+The same has been said of asbestos exposure.
 Yet even today many employers endanger the health of employees by exposing them to toxins like Benzene.

 It is well known that Benzene vapors are easily inhaled and absorbed through the skin, potentially leading to cancers of the blood like leukemia and lymphoma.
-Heavy exposure to toxins multiplies the risk of cancer, so Canton, Ohio Marathon Refinery Workers who have worked for many years are at great risk of Benzene-related illnesses.
-If you have worked at Marathon and have fallen ill as a result of chronic Benzene exposure, you may have a claim against your employer.
+Heavy exposure to toxins multiplies the risk of cancer, so Marathon Refinery Workers nationwide who have worked for many years are at great risk of Benzene-related illnesses.
+If you have worked at Marathon and have fallen ill as a result of chronic asbestos or Benzene exposure, you may have a claim against your employer.

 Marathon Petroleum workers are most regularly exposed to harmful levels of Benzene during the normal refining process and maintenance, but they face even further risks in the event of Benzene spills, chemical cleanups, pipe or valve leaks, pipe explosions, and line ruptures.

-Even though Benzene is less common than it once was, exposure cancer cases are on the rise.
-Many heavy industries, including oil refineries like the Marathon Canton Refinery, have used Benzene and other chemicals at work sites in vast amounts.
+Even though Asbestos and Benzene exposure is less common than it once was, exposure cancer cases are on the rise.
+Many heavy industries, including oil refineries like the Gramercy, LA and the Marathon Canton Refinery, have used Benzene and other chemicals at work sites in vast amounts.
 Workers may be exposed by airborne particles, or through direct skin contact, which can enter the blood quite readily.

 Benzene exposure has a number of serious health effects.
 Breathing high levels of Benzene can result in certain cancers like Acute Myeloid Leukemia.
+Asbestos can cause several cancers, including mesothelioma.
 Low level exposure is not initially as dangerous, which may cause drowsiness, dizziness, rapid heart rate, headaches, tremors, confusion, and unconsciousness, though low-level occupational exposure for very long periods of time raises individual cancer risk significantly.

 The most concerning health effect of Benzene from chronic exposure is damage to the blood.
 Benzene may damage the bone marrow and could cause a decrease in red blood cells, leading to anemia.